 The classes I’ve observed have ranged from year 6 to year 10 and it is very clear that every class is different and every teacher has a different teaching style.
 One of the younger teachers invited me to Wandertag (“hiking day”) on Wednesday (hiking, especially through forests, is a big deal in Germany) and I was more than happy to tag along.
 We originally planned to go to Franconian Switzerland, an area famous for having the highest density of breweries in the world.
 However, due to problems at the train station, we ended up hiking 8km north of Erlangen and back.
 The year 7s spent the hike testing their English on me, which was actually really good and they literally asked me every question they could think of, from “do you like dogs” to “what kind of phone do you have?”.
 So now I’m on high-five terms with them.

 The hike culminated at a lovely beer garden overlooking some small villages.
-We all got food, and some of the year 10s got beers (which is totally okay in Germanland).
 I ordered an insanely delicious plate of Franconian Sauerbraten (“sour roast”) with Kloß, a spherical potato dumpling, which is the regular side in this region.
 Some of the students had schnitzels so I introduced them to the Australian shortened form, “schnitty”, which they found incredibly amusing, perhaps they’ll be able to speak like true blue Aussies by the end of the school year.

 On Friday, two of my fellow English assistants, also assigned to beautiful Bavaria, David from Manchester and Carina from Stoke, visited for the weekend, as there was a festival opening in a city close to Erlangen.
 That evening, we dined at Kitzmann, one of the two local breweries of Erlangen, that was packed with locals, so we waited about 20 minutes for a free table, which was definitely worth it as the food was excellent.
 I decided to go with the Franconian Krenfleisch, boiled beef rump with a rich horseradish sauce and lingonberries.
 There was also a carp menu also available, as they are currently in season in Franconia and many restaurants source carp from their own ponds; I’ll have to give it a shot before the season is over.